 - ¼ cup olive oil

-- 2 28- cans crushed tomatoes 28-ounce each, if you have diced, put them in a bowl and crush them with your hands
+- 2 28- cans passata or crushed tomatoes (tomato puree with seeds removed) - 28-ounce each, if you have diced, put them in a bowl and crush them with your hands

 - 1 tablespoon dried basil

-- ½ tablespoon black pepper and then some more to taste
+- ½ tablespoon ground black pepper - and then some more to taste

 TO MAKE THE MEATBALLS: